MatSim91/Milestone-Project-4-The-Hangar/README.md

 - My mentor Akshat for all his help and ideas.

-- Thanks to the tutors at Code Institute for all help during the course.
+- Thanks to the tutors at Code Institute for all help during the course (Especial thanks to Scott for all his help).

 - Slack channel help regarding ongoingissues and problem solving ideas.